JustAndr3h/FortnitePaths/README.md

 ## Build

-1. Download the source or clone it with [Git](https://git-scm.com/download/win)
+1. Download the source or clone it with [Git](https://git-scm.com/download/win) and you need [CUE4Parse](https://github.com/FabianFG/CUE4Parse) saved in the solution directory.

 ```
 git clone https://github.com/djlorenzouasset/FortnitePaths